 What to create a law for?

 Eponymous laws are better used to describe technological phenomenon rather than economic principles.
 In my opinion, economic principles are better described by adding a “nomics” suffix to the industry term.
-For example, I have used EDInomics to describe how B2B integration technologies create value for businesses.
-Don Tapscoff and Anthony D Williams coined the term Wikinomics to describe the web 2.0 phenomenon.
+For example, Don Tapscoff and Anthony D Williams coined the term Wikinomics to describe the web 2.0 phenomenon.

 What should the scope of the law be?